konpyutaika/nifikop/site/website/versioned_docs/version-v0.14.1/3_manage_nifi/1_manage_clusters/3_external_cluster.md

 ---
-id: 4_external_cluster
+id: 3_external_cluster
 title: External cluster
 sidebar_label: External cluster
 ---

-This task shows you how to configure an external cluster.

 ## Common configuration

 The operator allows you to manage the Dataflow lifecycle for internal (i.e cluster managed by the operator) and external NiFi cluster.
-A NiFi cluster is considered as external as soon as the `NifiCluster` resource used as reference in other NiFi resource explicitly detailed the way to comunicate with the cluster.
+A NiFi cluster is considered as external as soon as the `NifiCluster` resource used as reference in other NiFi resource explicitly detailed the way to communicate with the cluster.

 This feature allows you :